Book of Challenges: Description of sample traps

 All of the Treasure, None of the Traps—A series of already-sprung traps in a spiral corridor that automatically reactivate once the players reach the center.

 Fire and Water—A logic puzzle that connects the pulling of colored levers with musical tones to prevent the players from accidentally unleashing either lava or rushing water.

 Curse of Iron—A magically-locked door that bears a riddle, the solution to which is the only sure means of entry.

 Medusa's Traveling Casino—Not a trap per se, but a series of gambling games meant to part the PCs and their gold. (the segment is rated at CR 12, only as the potential combat NPCs equal that.)

 Publication history

 The book was published as a paperback edition by Wizards of the Coast in June 2002.
+Mike Selinker was the lead designer.
 It was authored by Daniel Kaufman, Gwendolyn F.M.
 Kestrel, Mike Selinker, and Skip Williams.
 Cover art was by Todd Lockwood, with interior art by David Day and Wayne Reynolds.

-Mike Selinker was the lead designer.